telerik/blazor-docs/components/grid/selection/overview.md

 To select a row, click on it.
 To select multiple rows, hold down the `Ctrl` or `Shift` key to extend the selection.

 You can also use a checkbox column to select rows.
 To use it, add a `GridCheckboxColumn` in the `GridColumns` collection of the grid.
 It works with both selection modes.
 With multiple selection mode, the checkbox column offers [additional functionality]({%slug components/grid/selection/multiple%}#checkbox-selection).

+By default, clicking anywhere on the row will select it, but you can require the user to activate the checkbox in the select column to select the row by setting its `CheckBoxOnlySelection` parameter to `true`.

 You can get or set the selected items through the `SelectedItems` property.
 It is a collection of items from the Grid's `Data`.